Protected

 Restrictions

-Missouri retains targeted regulation of abortion providers (TRAP) laws related to facilities,19 admitting privileges,20 and reporting21, however the facilities provisions are enjoined,22 and admitting privileges provision is enjoined.23 Missouri law continues to restrict the provision of abortion care to physicians24 and restricts providers from using telemedicine for the provision of abortion care,25 though the telemedicine provision is currently enjoined.23 Providers who violate Missouri’s abortion restrictions may face civil and criminal penalties.27
+Missouri retains targeted regulation of abortion providers (TRAP) laws related to facilities,19 admitting privileges,20 and reporting,21 however the facilities provisions are enjoined,22 and admitting privileges provision is enjoined.23 Missouri law continues to restrict the provision of abortion care to physicians24 and restricts providers from using telemedicine for the provision of abortion care,25 though the telemedicine provision is currently enjoined.26 Providers who violate Missouri’s abortion restrictions may face civil and criminal penalties.27

 Missouri repealed its pre-Roe ban in 1977.30